 You should always have your cell phone with you, but don’t forget to bring an extra battery and to charge it before you leave.
 That way you can keep in touch with people and let them know if you can’t get out of the woods.
 But a better means of communication is a CB radio.

 For people who are looking for adventure in remote woods, where they haven’t been before, and with little to no coverage for average phones, a SPOT Messenger does the trick.
 That’s like a personal locator so it’s the most proficient way of signaling your presence to authorities nearby.
+For the best solar phone chargers that won’t let you down, see our earlier article on this.

 A 550 paracord is generally the best type of cord, and the woods is definitely the type of place you need that for reasons like: